rcjorgensen/rcjorgensen.github.io/index.md

 * web.config contains an appSettings-element where custom configuration values can be placed
 * appsettings.json are JSON-files which are used in ASP.NET Core

-Add configuration values to appSettings and use ConfigurationManager.AppSettings to use the values at runtime.
+Add configuration values to appSettings and use ConfigurationManager.AppSettings to access the values at runtime.
 <br>
 web.config:
 ```xml